(865) 974-4858 mzaeem@utk.edu

 Welcome to CMML

-To calibrate, parametrize and validate our modeling efforts, we employ machine-learning and data analysis algorithms alongside experimental techniques, such as optical microscopy, scanning electron microscopy (SEM-orientation image mapping) and transmission electron microscopy (TEM).
+To calibrate, parameterize, and validate our modeling efforts, we employ machine learning and data analysis algorithms in conjunction with experimental techniques such as optical microscopy, scanning electron microscopy (SEM, including orientation imaging), and transmission electron microscopy (TEM).

-We welcome collaborations with other computational and experimental researchers in universities, national labs, and industries.
+We welcome collaborations with computational and experimental researchers across universities, national laboratories, and industry.

 Sincerely,